 Brash and articulate, Weiland tells of her upbringing between Belize in Central America and Australia, which she describes, respectively, in heady and bare terms.
 “I grew up in this very idyllic Caribbean black culture,” she says.
 “We lived on a boat and it was a very dreamy and magical place with dolphins and mangos.”
 When Weiland was eleven her mother, a sculptor, bought a piece of land on Kangaroo Island where they both lived for some time before moving back to the Americas.
 Then, as a teenager, Weiland was back in Australia at boarding school in Adelaide.
 “These places had a contrast, I guess, in creative expression,” says Weiland.
 “But also, I really think it formed my interest in language and narrative.
 I grew up speaking Belizean Kriol, which is a language constructed under slavery composed of riddles and double entendres; this speaking to power where power doesn’t know.”

-Alongside power and language is the centrality of collaboration in Weiland’s work.
+Alongside power and language, collaboration is central in Weiland’s work.
 “It’s a process that I find endlessly fascinating and it really drives my excitement and interest in making work,” she explains.
 Her longest artistic partnership to date, from 2008-2015, was with varying scientists, and led to the creation of three works known as the Space Trilogy, which explored, each in their own way, interstellar communication.
 “The works themselves pose artistic questions but really what was driving me was the collaboration of the scientists,” recounts Weiland.
 “How that conversation evolved really determined the way the artworks were constructed.”

 More recently, she’s worked with the National Older Women’s Network—a group promoting the rights, dignity and wellbeing of older women.
 “In Sydney I worked with a group of 120 women,” says Weiland.
 “They were all there at 9:45 am for the shoot, all so full of generosity and intelligence, and across the day they took their gear off and totally engaged in this experimental and weird film.”
 The work emerged as a participatory multimedia installation at the Museum of Contemporary Art as part of The National in 2019.
 It granted entrance to one audience member at a time, who watched the short film alone while eating a choc-top ice-cream shaped as a breast.